The Promise of Participatory Media

 Throughout its global programming, SPRING is harnessing the power of innovative community media to improve maternal, infant, and young child nutrition (MIYCN) and hygiene practices.
 In addition to traditional communication channels and platforms, new low-cost technologies can be utilized to vastly reduce gaps in information for both rural and urban families trying to improve their health and livelihoods.
 In previously isolated villages, the introduction of mobile phones, low-cost video cameras, computers, editing software, and mobile pico projectors is opening the doors to an influx of information.
 When community members see and hear about people just like them who have tried and adopted new and improved behaviors to enhance their family’s health and wellbeing, the results can be powerful.
 We are using this novel social and behavior change communication approach to change lives by developing and promoting locally produced participatory media, including radio spots and videos.

-Promoting Better Nutrition and Hygiene through Participatory Video in India and Niger
+Promoting Better Nutrition and Hygiene through Participatory Video

 Radio and Theatre for Health in Burkina Faso